 When it comes to preparing food for consumption, it's essential to maintaining a clean environment to prevent cross-contamination.
 Proper cleaning, sanitizing, and disinfecting and limiting chemical transfer to food is always a top concern.
 Knives are replaceable; however, lives are not.

-Powerizer is a safe yet effective cleaner and detergent made of plant and mineral-based ingredients that rinses clean with plain water.
+Powerizer is a safe yet effective eco-friendly detergent and cleaner made of plant and mineral-based ingredients that rinses clean with plain water.
 However, for cleaning your board, all you will need is Powerizer, warm water, a scrub brush, and a microfiber cloth.

 Here is why!

 Powerizer has a safer choice non-toxic alternative bleach ingredient called Sodium Percarbonate.
 When mixed with water, it activates to create hydrogen peroxide.
 The CDC considers it to be a disinfectant.
 It is a crucial ingredient in Powerizer.

 Depending on the material of your board, first, start with making a concentrated solution or a cleanser paste of Powerizer Complete.

 Second bring in your best ally, a split fiber ultra-plush microfiber cloth.
 If the fibers are not split they cloth is really nothing special other than a soft cloth.